Greg Shell, the Women’s Assistant Volleyball coach at Central Connecticut State University, offers advice on the recruiting process.

-Take the 3 Minute Prelim Survey As if deciding where to attend college wasn’t already a difficult decision, being an elite athlete also means that you need to factor in playing sports into this decision.
-While there are certainly … Continued
+As if deciding where to attend college wasn’t already a difficult decision, being an elite athlete also means that you need to factor in playing sports into this decision.
+While there are certainly many factors to consider, you need to … Continued

-Prospective student-athletes embark on a treasure hunt for this elusive jackpot known as a full-ride.
-Unlike Captain Jack Sparrow with his compass or the Goonies with their map, there is no specific road map for athletes to find their treasure. … Continued
+Author: Suzie Hinman LockeCoach, Butler Community College Prospective student-athletes embark on a treasure hunt for this elusive jackpot known as a full-ride.
+Unlike Captain Jack Sparrow with his compass or the Goonies with their map, there is no specific road map … Continued

 So you are a high school player who wants to play soccer at the collegiate level?
 Do you have a plan to get there?
 Do coaches at your target schools know who you are?
 If you answered no to any … Continued